32.15 oz | 1,000 grams | .999 Purity Silver

-Australian silver koala coins are official legal tender of Australia and the finishing, weight and purity are guaranteed by the Perth Mmint and Western Australia Government.
-The front of the coin displays a koala on a tree branch with a young.
+Australian silver koala coins are official legal tender of Australia and the finishing, weight and purity are guaranteed by the Perth mint and Western Australia Government.
+The front of the coin displays a Koala on a tree branch with a young.
 The obverse features Queen Elizabeth II.
 As with other Perth Mint coins the quality is very good and each coin is individually encased in a sturdy plastic case instead of a coin tube.
 Beside their investment value Perth Mint coins make excellent gift Items due to their quality and individual packaging.

 The Koala silver coins are all considered legal tender under the Australian Currency Act of 1965.
 As such, their weight and purity are guaranteed by the Australian government.

-This is a 1 kilogram coin, making it a huge 99.9% pure silver coin.
+This is a 1 Kilo coin, making it a huge 99.9% pure silver coin.
 Besides its impressive size the advantage of 1 Kilo coins is that the per-ounce coin premium is very low compared to smaller coins.
 The nominal face value is 30 Australian dollars.

 Maximum Diameter: 100.60 mm